 3. Dry brushing

 Dry brushing is popular because of its many amazing skin benefits.
 It gives you soft skin and makes cellulite appear less prominent.
-But it is also a very good way to get your lazy, clogged lymph system moving again.
+But it is also a very good way to get your lazy, clogged lymph system moving again!

+So if you’re wondering how to unclog your lymphatic system, give this a try!
 Through dry brushing regularly, you create that friction that your lymph fluid needs to move through your body.

 Find out how exactly you should dry brush for your lymph system here!